 How To Clean a Smelly Dishwasher

 How to clean a dishwasher

-There are many commercial dishwasher cleaners on the market.
-In most cases you place the whole bottle on the rack of an empty dishwasher and run a regular cycle.
-You can’t beat that for convenience, but using lots of harsh detergents can ultimately cause damage to your pipes — and it isn’t exactly eco-friendly.
+There are many commercial dishwasher cleaners on the market — usually you set the whole bottle on the rack of an empty dishwasher and run a regular cycle.
+You can’t beat that for convenience, but heavy use of harsh detergents can eventually damage your pipes, and it isn’t exactly eco-friendly.

-Another simple solution is to fill a dishwasher-safe bowl with white vinegar and place it on the bottom rack of an empty dishwasher during a hot cycle.
-The vinegar will get your dishwasher gleaming again in no time, without harming your pipes or the environment.
+A simpler option: fill a dishwasher-safe bowl with white vinegar, place it on the bottom rack of an empty dishwasher, and run a hot cycle.
+It gets the dishwasher gleaming again without harming your pipes or the environment.

+How To Clean a Smelly Dishwasher